Premier Control Technologies Logo

 The Operating Principle

-Alicat Laminar Flow Element instruments have improved upon many of the challenges set by classic orifice plate measurements of volumetric flow being utilized within mass flow calculations.
+Alicat Laminar Flow Element instruments have improved upon many of the challenges set by classic orifice plate measurements of volumetric flow being utilised within mass flow calculations.
 Similarly, they also eliminate the problems inherent within thermal flow designs by addressing hot-wire drift, micro-flow calculations, their response time and the numerous examples given above.
 Alicat mass flow meters operate on the same principles as many larger laminar transfer standards, but within smaller, easily integrated packages.

 Volumetric flow is based on the Poiseuille Equation